-EMC Directive Declared to Directive 2014/30/EU of the European Parliament and of the also meet the protection requirement and intent of the directive.

-Council of 26 February 2014 on the harmonization of the laws of the Member States relating to electromagnetic compatibility (EMC).
+Declared to Directive 2014/30/EU of the European Parliament and of the Council of 26 February 2014 on the harmonisation of the laws of the Member States relating to electromagnetic compatibility, EMC.
 2014/30/EU is met by evaluation of the physical nature to the EMC protection requirement.
-Electromagnetically passive or "benign" devices are excluded from the scope of the Directive 2014/30/EU, however they
+Electromagnetically passive or "benign" devices are excluded from the scope of the Directive 2014/30/EU, however, they also meet the protection requirement and intent of the directive.